FOSSEE/st-scripts/embellishing_a_plot/script.rst

 Pause the video and do this exercise.
 Resume the video, after the exercise is solved.

-1. Plot the sine curve with green filled circles.
+ Plot the sine curve with green filled circles.
-2. Plot the curve of x vs tan(x) in red dashed line and linewidth 3.

 ..
 R16

-For question 1, use a combination of linestyle and colour.
+We use a combination of linestyle and colour.

 ..
 L16